-We use debt as our leading example, but these conditions can describe other families of securities as well.
+Although we use debt as our leading example, these conditions can also describe other families of securities.
 Examples include the set of fixed payments of varying size, the set of 100% equity claims less a fixed payment of varying size, and the set of equity shares of varying percentages.
 The first two of these examples could be motivated by risk-sharing type problems, and the third by security design problems resulting in equity as the optimal security design.

-Our simple example (section §2) and mortgage example (section §3) provide examples of indirect utility functions φ_L and φ_B that satisfy our assumptions.
-We provide another example in the appendix, based on costly state verification models (section §A).
+Our simple example (section §I) and mortgage example (section §II) provide examples of indirect utility functions $\phi_L$ and $\phi_B$ that satisfy our assumptions.
+We provide another example in the appendix, which is based on costly state verification models (section §A).

-4.3 Types
+C. Types

 We define $\theta(a, z)$ as the joint distribution of the external state and the index.
-This joint distribution is common knowledge amongst the lenders, but is not known to the borrower; it is the type in our adverse selection problem.
-The types θ are drawn from a set Θ , which we define as the set of all joint distributions that have the same marginal distributions for $a \in A$ and $z \in Z$, which we denote p(a) and q(z), respectively.
+This joint distribution is common knowledge amongst the lenders but is not known to the borrower, and is the type of our adverse selection problem.
+The types $\theta$ are drawn from a set $\Theta$ , which we define as the set of all joint distributions that have the same marginal distributions for $a \in A$ and $z \in Z$ , which we denote p(a) and q(z), respectively.
 Without loss of generality, we assume these marginal distributions have full support over A and Z, respectively.
-Let $\theta_0(a,z) = p(a)q(z)$ denote an "uninformative type" (the type with an index that is independent of the external state).
+Let $\theta_0(a,z) = p(a)q(z)$ denote an "uninformative type" (i.e., the type with an index that is independent of the external state).

-The borrower's prior belief over these types is μ_0 .
+The borrower's prior belief over these types is $\mu_0$ .
 In effect, the borrower is uncertain about the relationship between the index and the external state.
 A homeowner, for example, might not be certain how the S&P Case-Shiller index for his metro area is related to the price of his particular house.
-We assume that the borrower is aware of the marginal distributions, to abstract from the problems generated by that type of asymmetric information and focus on the borrower's doubt about the relevance of the index (we revisit this in our extensions, section §7).
-We do not require that the beliefs μ_0 have full support on Θ , but will impose assumptions on the support, which we describe below.
-In particular, we do not require that the type space contains a perfectly informative index, although our results apply if such a type exists.
+We assume that the borrower is aware of the marginal distributions, to abstract from the problems generated by that type of asymmetric information and focus instead on the borrower's doubt about the relevance of the index (we revisit this in our extensions, section \$VI).
+We do not require that the beliefs $\mu_0$ have full support on $\Theta$ but impose assumptions on the support, which we describe below.
+In particular, we do not require that the type space contains a perfectly informative index, even though our results apply if such a type exists.